 Cape Town/Table Mountain

-Discover the destination South Africa’s major cities on your holidays to South Africa
+Discover the holiday destinations in South Africa’s major cities on your vacation in South Africa

 The third largest city of South Africa can be found in the South-western province of West Cape.
 Cape Town, its capital, has a population of 3.740.026 (2011) people.
 Many foreign nationals have started living here, which provides Cape Town with an international cultural appeal.